nomaanhusain/ros2_fastDDS_vicon/vicon-tracking-data-guide.md

 ```

 ### Step 2: Configure the IP Address
-Find the IP address of the Vicon PC by running <em>ipconfig</em> (on Windows), and update the Vicon receiver launch file accordingly:
+Find the IP address of the Vicon PC by running <em>ipconfig</em> (on Windows), and update the Vicon receiver launch file on the host machine accordingly:

 - Open: `~/ros2-vicon-receiver/vicon_receiver/launch/client.launch.py`.
 - Replace the placeholder IP in the `hostname` variable with the IP of the PC running the Vicon system. (e.g., `hostname = '192.168.3.3'`)